cypress-io/cypress-documentation/content/guides/references/experiments.md

 title: Experiments
 ---

-If you'd like to try out what we're working on in the [Cypress App](/guides/core-concepts/cypress-app), you can enable beta features for your project by turning on the experimental features you'd like to try.
+If you'd like to try out what we're working on in Cypress, you can enable beta features for your project by turning on the experimental features you'd like to try.

 <Alert type="warning">